 Camino de santiago pamplona

 Do you think I’m in Naples?
 Surprise, I’m not.
-In fact, I’ve been to 4 countries since I was in Naples and I’m currently in Pamplona, Spain.
+In fact, I’ve been to 4 countries since I was in Naples, and I’m currently in Pamplona, Spain.
 It’s impossible to travel at this pace (6 countries in 7 weeks) and be able to keep up with the work of a blogger.
-What’s that…you are surprised that bloggers work?!
-Well, keep in mind that my job as a travel blogger is to make you wish you were somewhere else.
-It doesn’t seem like that would be hard, but it is and it’s most definitely work!

-So – even though I’ve only just started writing about my Go with Oh experiences across Europe, my gig with them is currently finished and I’m in Pamplona now ready to begin my next adventure.
+So, even though I’ve only just started writing about my Go With Oh experiences across Europe, my gig with them is currently finished, and I’m in Pamplona now, ready to begin my next adventure.

 What is the next adventure?

-I’m going to walk 441 miles (711 Km) across Spain for the next 5 weeks.
+I’m going to walk 441 miles (711 km) across Spain for the next 5 weeks.

-I’m preparing to leave tomorrow and this will begin my Pilgrimage of the Camino de Santiago trail across Northern Spain.
-To be honest – I’m quite nervous about the whole thing.
+I’m preparing to leave tomorrow, and this will begin my Pilgrimage of the Camino de Santiago trail across Northern Spain.
+To be honest, I’m quite nervous about the whole thing.

 I’ve done no research on this trek, and have no idea what to expect.
 This has been partially because I’ve been quite busy with other things taking up my time, but also a large part due to the fact that I like surprises.
 I like to experience things with new eyes and not have expectations.
 This is probably the least amount of research and planning I’ve ever done for such a big trek; the longest trek I’ve ever done.

 I simply know that I put one foot in front of the other and walk.
 Walking is not rocket science, and you don’t necessarily need a detailed plan for every step – at least that’s what I keep telling myself.
-Yes – I know there are guides and movies out there that could give me lots of info; however, I’ve made a conscious decision to not look at them because I’d rather experience them with new eyes and discover them for myself.
+Yes – I know there are guides and movies out there that could give me lots of info; however, I’ve made a conscious decision not to look at them because I’d rather experience them with new eyes and discover them for myself.

 Here’s what I know: